-CERTIFIED MAIL NO. 7009 2820 0001 0910 1264
+CERTIFIED MAIL NO. 7009 2820 0001 0910 1257

-Re: Act 223, Section 208 Determination Complaint No. Wilmot Twp., Bradford County
+Ret.
+Act 223, Section 208 Determination Complaint No. Wilmot Two., Bradford County

-Dear
+Dear Mr.

-The Department has investigated the possible degradation of your water supply wells located at PA, in response to a 9/3/2010 complaint that recent gas well drilling activities may have affected your water wells.
-On 10/5/2010, the Department collected samples from your home water supply.
-The samples were submitted to the Department's laboratory in Harrisburg for analysis: The analytical reports for the samples are included, as well as documents that will assist you with interpreting the sample results.
-The sample results showed methane was present at 32.4 mg/l in your water supply.
-Methane gas was also detected in the headspace of your water well.
+The Department has investigated the possible degradation of your water supply wells located at in response to a 9/3/2010 complaint that recent gas well drilling activities may have affected your water wells.
+On 9/7/2010 and 10/5/2010, the Department collected samples from your home water supplies.
+The samples were submitted to the Department's laboratory in Harrisburg for analysis.
+The analytical reports for the samples are included, as well as documents that will assist you with interpreting the sample results.
+The sample results showed methane was present at 24.4 mg/l and 20.8 mg/l in your water supplies.
+Methane gas was also detected in the headspace of your water wells.
 The Department investigation indicates that gas well drilling has impacted your home water supply.

 Methane is the predominant component of natural gas.
 Drinking water standard limitations have not been established for methane gas and the Department is not aware of any associated health risks.
-The true level of concern begins above 28 mg/l methane, which is referred to as the saturation level.
-At this level, under normal atmospheric pressure, the water cannot hold additional methane in solution.
+The true level of concern begins above 28 mg/l methane, which is refered to as the saturation level.
+At this level, under normal atmospheric pressure, the water cannot hold additional merhans in solution.
 The potential hazard occurs when the water is used for extended periods of time.
 This may allow the gas to come out of the water and concentrate in the air space of your home or building.
 There is a physical danger of fire or explosion due to the migration of natural gas into water wells or through soils into dwellings where it could be ignited by sources that are present in most homes/buildings.
 Natural gas can also cause a threat of asphyxiation, although this is extremely rare.